TV-G | YouTube | 46 min

 Released in October of 2015

-SUMMARY: Since the 16th century when Jesuit priest Jose de Acosta created the theology of extraction giving a Christian rationale for exploiting indigenous people on land with valuable minerals we have been dealing with the affects of racialized geography.
-In a speech for Louisville Presbyterian Theological Seminary Dr. Willie Jennings discusses the way the rich and powerful manipulate the system to ensure that things stay the way they are.
-This applies to race too, the rich and powerful (mostly the dominant white culture in the United States) manipulate the system to ensure that property is divided up so the rich and powerful have their part of cities/towns/etc. and the not rich and powerful are kept out.
+SUMMARY: In the 16th century, Jesuit priest Jose de Acosta created the theology of extraction, giving a Christian rationale for exploiting indigenous people on land with valuable minerals.
+Since then, we have been dealing with the effects of this racialized geography.
+In a speech for Louisville Presbyterian Theological Seminary, Dr. Willie Jennings discusses the way the rich and powerful manipulate the system to ensure that things stay the way they are.
+This applies to race too– the rich and powerful (mostly the dominant white culture in the United States) manipulate the system to ensure that property is divided up so the rich and powerful have their part of cities/towns/etc. and the not-rich and powerful are kept out.

-This power dynamic has been going on for centuries with the blessing, or at the very least, the ignorace of the American church.
-To start to correct this issue Jennings says we must learn and tell the true story of the space, town, city, and churches we inhabit.
+For centuries, this power dynamic has been going on with the blessing, or at the very least, the ignorance of the American church.
+To correct this issue, Jennings says we must learn and tell the true story of the space, town, city, and churches we inhabit.
 Skip to 4:22 to get to the speech.